dstoppacher/dstoppacher.github.io/projects_and_publications.md

 <blockquote>
-	<tt><b>About: </b>This page provides an overview of my current and past research projects, along with a complete list of my publications.</tt>
+	<b>About: </b>This page provides an overview of my current and past research projects, along with a complete list of my publications.
 	<div class="large-margin" style="text-align:center">
 		<img src="{{ site.baseurl }}/pictures/1280px-Messier51_sRGB.jpg" width="75%" alt="The Whirlpool Galaxy"/><br>
 		<i><small>The Whirlpool Galaxy (Spiral Galaxy M51, NGC 5194), a classic spiral galaxy located in the Canes Venatici constellation, and its companion NGC 5195 (NASA and European Space Agency)